home-assistant/home-assistant.io/source/_integrations/overkiz.markdown

 ### Zigbee, Z-Wave, Hue, and Sonos devices not supported

 Even though most Overkiz hubs support adding Zigbee, Z-Wave, Hue, and Sonos devices, this isn't supported in the Overkiz integration.
-All these platforms have native integrations in Home Assistant which provide more frequent state updates and are more feature-rich.
+All these platforms have native integrations in Home Assistant, which provide more frequent state updates and are more feature-rich.

 ### Stateless RTS covers